justinalexandershaw/vigilant-octo-bassoon/data/learning-tracks/README.md

     One learning track in this YAML **per version** must be designated as a "featured" learning track via `featured_track: true`, which will set it to appear at the top of the product sublanding page.
 A test will fail if this property is missing.

-    The `featured_track` property can be a simple boolean (i.e., `featured_track: true`) or it can be a string that includes versioning statements (e.g., `featured_track: '{% ifversion fpt %}true{% else %}false{% endif %}'`).
+    The `featured_track` property can be a simple boolean (i.e., `featured_track: true`) or it can be a string that includes versioning statements (e.g., `featured_track: ''`).
 If you use versioning, you'll have multiple `featured_track`s per YML file, but make sure that only one will render in each currently supported version.
 A test will fail if there are more or less than one featured link for each version.

 ## Versioning